How I became a designer

 Hobbies

-Gym, enjoying sushi, traveling, driving through canions or landscaping views, scrolling trends or editing techniches and exploring automotive news & designs.
+Gym, enjoying sushi, traveling, driving through canyons and scenic landscapes, scrolling trends or editing techniches and exploring automotive news & designs.

 Favourite pastime

-Weekend drives with friends and long dinners family.
+Weekend drives with friends and long family dinners.

 If I wasn’t a designer

-I’d be a builder or an architect or work in automotive design, or maybe both?
+be a builder or an architect or work in some automotive field, or maybe both?

 Favourite quote